Tayside

 • Fair o'Blair 25-29 Allan St Blairgowrie PH10 6AB Telephone(01250) 871890

-This Wetherspoon pub has a small beer garden to the rear on two levels with disabled access to the lower of the two.
+This Wetherspoon pub has a small beer garden to the rear on two levels with lift access to the lower of the two.
 Nearby is the Wellmeadow, centrepiece of the town, a grassy triangular plot hosting regular markets and outdoor entertainments.
 There were once several springs or wells here, where the 4th-century missionary St Ninian is said to have camped with a party of followers.
 The practice of holding fairs and markets here began in 1824, including the famous Fair o’ Blair itself, which was staged every July for many years.

 • Broughty Ferry